I Didn’t Clean The Kitchen Last Night

-The Husband (I like calling him that) had been on-call for 60 hours and he stumbled home last night, absolutely exhausted.
+The Husband had been on-call for 60 hours and he stumbled home last night, absolutely exhausted.
 He fell into the chair, and I could tell, he just couldn’t move, let alone talk.
 I felt like dropping myself; however, seeing him in such a state gave me a little extra energy to put his needs above mine.
 (I know that sounds sickeningly like the perfect wife, and I’m far from that, but I felt so much compassion for him and he’s usually helpful around dinner).
 I placed food in-front of the children and then gave a plate to my husband, still in the chair, with a glass of milk.
 A glass of milk?
-I don’t know why I gave him a glass of milk; I rarely do that, but it felt like the nurturing thing to do — go figure.
+I don’t know why I gave him a glass of milk; but it felt like the nurturing thing to do.

 Sometimes, when my husband comes home I say this: